 I sat down with Rossella Cosso (Secondary Section Head) and Anne-Marie Harwood (Managing Director) at Haut-Lac International Bilingual School to discuss their newest academic programme, the IBCP, available from August 2020.

-At Haut-Lac, students will be able to choose between a career-related course in computing or sustainable business management, design & marketing - as day students or boarding students.
+At Haut-Lac, students will be able to choose between a career-related course in sport management, sustainable business management, design & marketing - as day students or boarding students.